lazyky/meripseqpipe/docs/usage.md

   - Pulls most software from [Bioconda](https://bioconda.github.io/)
 - `docker`
   - A generic configuration profile to be used with [Docker](http://docker.com/)
-  - Pulls software from dockerhub: [`nfcore/meripseqpipe`](http://hub.docker.com/r/nfcore/meripseqpipe/)
+  - Pulls software from dockerhub: [`kingzhuky/meripseqpipe`](https://hub.docker.com/r/kingzhuky/meripseqpipe)
 - `singularity`
   - A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
-  - Pulls software from DockerHub: [`nfcore/meripseqpipe`](http://hub.docker.com/r/nfcore/meripseqpipe/)
+  - Pulls software from DockerHub: [`kingzhuky/meripseqpipe`](https://hub.docker.com/r/kingzhuky/meripseqpipe)
 - `test`
   - A profile with a complete configuration for automated testing
   - Includes links to test data so needs no other parameters

 <!-- TODO nf-core: Document required command line parameters -->

+### `-resume`

+MeRIPseqPipe allows users to cancel pipeline, reset parameters and resume analysis from any continuous checkpoint by secifying `-resume`.

 ### `--stranded`